ETJarvisMason/Basses/README.md

    - Check model parsimony and predictive power
    - Create a grid for making predictions
    - Calculate index of abundance (with and without years with no July survey)
-   - Calculate spatial predictions
+   - Calculate predictions for plotting spatial distribution of larval densities
    - Plot predicted larval densities through time and space
    - Calculate a center of gravity (COG) through time
-   - Contains script for Figures 2C,D, 4, 5C,D, and Supplemental Figures S9 (map of spatiotemporal random effects) and S11B (temporal trends of standardized index of abundance containing estimates for years with no July survey)
+   - Contains script for Figures 2C,D, 4, 5C,D, and Supplemental Figures S10 (map of spatiotemporal random effects) and S11B (temporal trends of standardized index of abundance containing estimates for years with no July survey)

 3. CrossCorrelation_Masonetal.R (runs cross-correlation analyses between the larval indices of abundance generated above and 2 different sources of catch data (total catch estimates from all fishing modes and harvested catch reported on CPFV logbooks)
    - Cross-correlation for Barred Sand Bass